GoogleChromeLabs/wp-native-lazyload/readme.txt

 You can add a class `skip-lazy` to indicate to the plugin you would like to skip lazy-loading for this image or iframe.

-= This plugin loads an extra JavaScript file!
+= This plugin still loads an extra JavaScript file!
 I don't want that. =

 This is perfectly fair.
 Note that the plugin only loads the JavaScript file as a fallback for when the user's browser does not support the native `loading` attribute yet.
 The file includes logic to still autoload the image in a non-native way.
 If you prefer to purely rely on the `loading` attribute and not provide any fallback, you can easily disable it by adding a line `add_filter( 'native_lazyload_fallback_script_enabled', '__return_false' )` somewhere in your site's codebase.